HKcyberstark/TI_Mod/README.md

 ## Tools used

-* Mienmeld – Open source Threat feeds developed by paloalto
+* Mienmeld â€“ Open source Threat feeds developed by paloalto
 * Logstash configuration for minelemeld

 **Minemeld** is an open-source application that streamlines the aggregation, enforcement and sharing of threat intelligence.